louisoutin/tortv_on_demand/README.md

 ## Update:

-They unfortunately fixed their system and they have a whitelist of mails, so this doesn't work abymore ^^
+They unfortunately fixed their system and they have a whitelist of mails, so this doesn't work anymore ^^

 Run this to generate a m3u file to get all TV channels in HD and free for 24h.